 But how do they work and how are they different?
 Both ways have four two reconciliation values, positive or negative, where the positive (+) values add voltage to the processor more than it had for VID, while negative (-) does the opposite.

 As we say, they both work similarly in the input or output phase of the power supply.
 The difference is how they do it and where the difference is used against the stock VID.
-Offset power can increase or decrease the value throughout the processor cycle range
+Offset power can increase or decrease the value throughout the processor cycle range, that is, on all jumps with a binary code labeled as SKU.

 Instead, in Adaptive mode or also known as Adaptive, add or decrease these positive or negative values only the frequency in turbo mode.